balle/balu-wiki/virtualization/kvm.rst

 Downloading disk images
 =======================

-* Grab an image from http://virtual-machine.org or http://virtualboximages.com/
+* Grab an image from http://pvirtualboxes.org or http://virtual-machine.org or http://virtualboximages.com/

 Convert virtualbox or vmware image